-In situ methods provide point observations and each point is orders of magnitude different from satellite grid products.
-A variety of techniques can be used to establish the scaling of the points and grids (see Section 3.3.1.2).
-Each participating validation site will have associated a description of the methods that will be used to scale its in situ measurements up to a SMAP grid cell size.
-The data from each core site will be automatically downloaded to the SMAP Cal/Val Database (see Section 5.4.2).
+In situ methods provide point observations and each point is different from satellite grid products value (depending on the product).
+A variety of techniques can be used to establish the scaling of the points and grids (see also Section 3.3.1.2).
+Each participating core validation site will have associated a description of the methods that will be used to scale its in situ measurements up to a SMAP grid cell size.
+The data from each core site will be automatically downloaded to the SMAP SDS Cal/Val data repository (see Section 5.4.2).